 - i.
-Looked after children and previously looked after children (1). - ii.
+Looked after children and previously looked after children, including those children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+(1) - ii.
 Where the child has a sibling (2) who is attending the school when he/she is due to start - iii.
-Priority will be given to a parent who is a faithful and frequent worshipper (at least once a month for a year at time of application) at St Guthlac's Church, Market Deeping. (applicants will be expected to provide written evidence of their commitment from their clergy).
+Priority will be given to a parent who is a faithful and frequent worshipper (at least once a month for a year at time of application) at St George's Church, Stamford. (applicants will be expected to provide written evidence of their commitment from their clergy).
 (3) - iv.
 Nearest School: measured by straight line distance (5). - v.
 Increasing order of straight line distance (6).